peteroupc/peteroupc.github.io/bernreq.md

 1. Flip a coin that shows heads with probability $p$ until that coin shows heads.
 Set $a$ to the number of tails.
 2. Write $\frac{\gamma_a(\lambda)}{\pi(a)}$ as a polynomial in Bernstein form of degree $n_{a}$ (or a higher degree such that the Bernstein coefficients are all in [0, 1]).
 Flip the biased coin (with probability of heads $\lambda$) $n$ times, where $n$ is the polynomial's degree, and let $j$ be the number of heads.
-3. Return 1 with probability equal to the polynomial's $j$th Bernstein coefficient, or 0 otherwise (see also Goyal and Sigman 2012 for an algorithm to simulate polynomials).
+3. Return 1 with probability equal to the polynomial's $j$th Bernstein coefficient ($j$ starts at 0), or 0 otherwise (see also Goyal and Sigman 2012 for an algorithm to simulate polynomials).

 > **Note:** This algorithm has similarities to the one used in the proof in Keane and O'Brien 1994.
 That proof rewrites $f$ as a convex combination of polynomials in Bernstein form with only 0 and 1 as coefficients, namely as&mdash; $$f(\lambda)=\sum_{a\ge 1}\mathbb{P}(X=a) \sum_{i=0}^{k_a} \gamma_{a,i} {k_a \choose i} \lambda^i (1-\lambda)^{k_a-i},$$ where $X$ is an integer-valued random variable 1 or greater, each $\gamma_{a,i}$ is either 0 or 1, and $k_a$ is the degree of the polynomial labeled $a$.